Shreyansh-Sisodia/ContactFlow-Backend/README.md

 ---
 Project Overview

--A RESTful API for managing contacts with user authentication built with Node.js, Express, and MongoDB.
+A RESTful API for managing contacts with user authentication built with Node.js, Express, and MongoDB.
 Key features include:

--User registration and login with JWT authentication CRUD operations for contacts
+-User registration and login with JWT authentication -CRUD operations for contacts
 -Password hashing and secure token-based authentication -Role-based access control
 -Robust error handling